Killing of Nick Berg: Disappearance

 Berg's family became concerned after not hearing from him for several days.
 Although a U.S. State Department investigator looked into Berg's disappearance, official government inquiries produced no leads.
 His family, frustrated with what they say was a lack of action by the U.S. government, also hired a private investigator and contacted both their Congressional delegation and the Red Cross in search of information.
 According to The Guardian it is unclear how Berg came to be kidnapped.

 Death

 Berg's body was found decapitated on May 8, 2004, on a Baghdad overpass by a U.S. military patrol.
 Berg's family was informed of his death two days later.
 Military sources stated publicly at the time that Berg's body showed "signs of trauma", but did not disclose that he had been decapitated.

-On May 11, 2004, the website of the militant jihadist group Muntada al-Ansar posted a video with the opening title of "Abu Musab al-Zarqawi slaughters an American", which shows Berg being decapitated.
+On May 11, 2004, the website of the militant jihadist forum Muntada al-Ansar posted a video with the opening title of "Abu Musab al-Zarqawi slaughters an American", which shows Berg being decapitated.
 The video is about five and a half minutes long.
 The video shows Nick Berg, seated, facing the camera and his captors standing behind him also facing the camera.
 Berg is wearing an orange jumpsuit, similar to ones worn by prisoners in U.S. custody.
 His captors are all masked, their identities concealed.
 He identifies himself: "My name is Nick Berg, my father's name is Michael, my mother's name is Suzanne.
 I have a brother and sister, David and Sarah.
 I live in West Chester, Pennsylvania, near Philadelphia."
-A lengthy statement is read aloud.
+A lengthy statement is read aloud by a masked man.
 The masked men then converge on Berg.
 Two of them hold him down, while one decapitates him with a knife.

 Perpetrators

 The video title claims the decapitator was Abu Musab al-Zarqawi, but this can not be determined as all the men are masked.
-A scream can be heard as men shout "Allahu Akbar".
+Berg screams as the masked men shout "Allahu Akbar".
 After the head is severed, one of the men displays the head to the camera, then lays it down on the decapitated body.
-During the video, the masked man reading the statement said the killing was in revenge for the abuse at Abu Ghraib torture and prisoner abuse.
+During the video, the masked man reading the statement said the killing was in revenge for the Abu Ghraib torture and prisoner abuse.
 The man says Muslims should seek vengeance for Abu Ghraib, and that the Muslim clergy had been complacent.
 The man also threatens further deaths, and makes specific threats to U.S. President George W. Bush and Pakistani President Pervez Musharraf.

-Media in the United States and around the world grappled with the question of how much graphics to print.
+Media in the United States and around the world grappled with the question of how much of the graphic footage to print.
 The Dallas Morning News showed an image in which the killer holds Berg's severed head, while Seattle Times only displayed the image of the killer.
 British newspaper The Independent urged restraint, arguing the video was propaganda and publishing images from it "plays into the hands" of terrorists.